opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 Using Memos
 -----------
-Memos can be posted in the xsheet at specific positions in order to add notes and comments to the scene.
+Memos can be posted in the Xsheet at specific positions in order to add notes and comments to the scene.

 When editing a memo its color can be set, and the text you write can be formatted.
-Once posted, memos display the first letters of their content in order to be identified, and can be retrieved in the xsheet by navigating them.
+Once posted, memos display the first letters of their content in order to be identified, and can be retrieved in the Xsheet by navigating them.